wolfSSL/documentation/wolfSSL/src/appendix07.md

 Instead, because of these unique strengths and characteristics, and NIST and NSA backing, stateful HBS schemes such as LMS/HSS are of particular interest for offline firmware authentication and signature verification, especially on embedded or constrained systems that are expected to have a long operational lifetime and thus need to be resilient against a cryptographically relevant quantum computer.

-### LMS and HSS signatures
+### LMS/HSS signatures

-wolfSSL is adding support for the LMS and HSS hash-based signature schemes to our wolfCrypt embedded crypto engine.
+wolfSSL is adding support for the LMS/HSS hash-based signature scheme to our wolfCrypt embedded crypto engine.
 This will be achieved by experimental integration with the hash-sigs LMS/HSS library (<https://github.com/cisco/hash-sigs>), similar to our previous libOQS integration.

-Leighton-Micali Signatures (LMS), and its multi-tree variant, the Hierarchical Signature System (HSS), are both post-quantum, stateful hash-based signature schemes.
-They are noted for having small public and private keys, and fast signing and verifying.
-Their signature sizes are larger, but are tunable via their Winternitz parameter.
+Leighton-Micali Signatures (LMS), and its multi-tree variant, the Hierarchical Signature System (HSS), is a post-quantum, stateful hash-based signature scheme.
+It is noted for having small public and private keys, and fast signing and verifying.
+Its signature sizes are larger, but are tunable via its Winternitz parameter.
 See these two links from RFC8554 for more details:

 - LMS: <https://datatracker.ietf.org/doc/html/rfc8554>
 - HSS: <https://datatracker.ietf.org/doc/html/rfc8554#section-6>

-As previously discussed, LMS/HSS signature systems consist of a finite number of one-time signature (OTS) keys, and thus may only safely generate a finite number of signatures.
+As previously discussed, the LMS/HSS signature system consists of a finite number of one-time signature (OTS) keys, and thus may only safely generate a finite number of signatures.
 However the number of signatures, and the signature size, are tunable via a set of defined parameters, which will be discussed next.

 #### Supported Parameters